Automattic/vip-cli/README.md

 vip
 ```

-If you need more information, check out our [VIP CLI documentation](https://docs.wpvip.com/technical-references/vip-cli/).
+If you need more information, check out our [VIP-CLI documentation](https://docs.wpvip.com/technical-references/vip-cli/).

 ## Contributing